SuperAwesomeGroup5000/GroupProject/README.md

 ## Project Choice
 Our group chose project 2:
-> Develop an IT software system to manage loyalty programs (e.g., frequent flyer points and rewards including a wide range of ways to earn points, use points, status upgrade, etc.).
+> Develop an IT software system to manage loyalty programs (e.g. frequent flyer points and rewards including a wide range of ways to earn points, use points, status upgrade, etc).